 The original chapel was made mostly from timber and daub (a mixture of mud and dung which becomes hard when set).
-The only surviving aspect of this first construct is the surviving shallow foundations.
+The only surviving parts of this first construction are the surviving shallow foundations.

-The stone building is likely to be the work of John Dumbleton as it was suggested by archaeologists during their time here that the Chapel and manor house would have been built in one go.
-Like the moat this would have been an impressive status symbol which would show off the family’s wealth and importance.
+The stone building we see today is likely to be the work of John Dumbleton.
+Archaeological investigations indicated the chapel and manor house would have been built in one go.
+Like the moat this would have been an impressive status symbol which would have shown off the family’s wealth and importance.

-The chapel is constructed out of local stone and the 2015 excavations tell us it probably once had stone roof tiling with ceramic green glazed ridge tops and walls plastered with lime whitewash.
-Fragments of the tiles were also found in the moat which could also suggest the manor house’s roof may have once mirrored the Chapels.
+The chapel is constructed out of local stone and the 2015 excavations tell us it once had stone roof tiles with ceramic green glazed ridge tops and walls plastered with lime whitewash.
+Fragments of the tiles were also found in the moat which could also suggest the manor house roof may have once mirrored the chapel's.

 How was it used?

 The earliest record of services and clergy here is 1308; these continued until 1402.
 During that time its patron was always the estate owner who was responsible for providing financial support and ensuring the buildings upkeep.
-An apparent break in the attendance of clergy from 1402 until 1757 suggests the building became a ‘chapel-of-ease’, a privately owned chapel which hosted services for those who could not reach churches in Bromyard.
+A break in the attendance of clergy from 1402 until 1757 suggests the building became a ‘chapel-of-ease’; a privately owned chapel which hosted services for those who could not reach churches in Bromyard.
 Marriages and baptisms would have taken place here under a special license granted from the Bishop.
-No burials were recorded here during this period.
+No burials have been recorded here.

-It is thought the chapel most likely stopped being permanently used when the new church was build.
-The new church coincided with the build of the new mansion in the estate.
-However, the Chapel didn’t fall into disrepair until much later; John Habington Lutley apparently remembered it being in a usable state in around 1845, but by 1870 it had become ‘encumbered with rank weeds and parasitic plants’ as stated by Buckler.
+It is thought the chapel stopped being used when the new church was buillt.
+The new church coincided with the building of the new mansion on the estate.
+However, the chapel didn’t fall into disrepair until much later.
+John Habington Lutley apparently remembered it being in a usable state in around 1845, but by 1870 it had become ‘encumbered with rank weeds and parasitic plants’ as stated by Buckler.